Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 Type of HarmDescription

-Physical HarmElectric collars deliver a mild electric stimulation to your dog’s neck, which is meant to be uncomfortable but not painful.
 However, if the collar is used at high-intensity levels or for prolonged periods, it can lead to skin irritation, burns, and even physical injuries.

-MiscommunicationAnother potential harm of misuse is the miscommunication between you and your dog.
-If the electric collar is used inconsistently or without clear instructions, your dog may not understand why they are receiving the stimulation, leading to confusion and frustration.
+If the electric collar is used inconsistently or without clear instructions, your dog may not understand why it is receiving the stimulation, leading to confusion and frustration.

 2. Not a Magic Solution

 • E-collars address behavior: While an e-collar can interrupt unwanted behavior, it doesn’t necessarily teach your dog why that behavior is wrong.
-Without understanding the reason behind the behavior, your dog is more likely to repeat it when the e-collar isn’t being used.

 Professional Guidance is Key

-Why seeking professional guidance is crucial before using an e-collar?
+Why is seeking professional guidance crucial before using an e-collar?

 • Underlying Issues: Sometimes, unwanted behavior stems from deeper causes like anxiety, separation anxiety, or medical conditions.
 A trainer can help identify these underlying issues and recommend alternative training approaches that address the root of the problem.